Why Your Puppy Bites (And Why “No” Doesn’t Work)

 Why puppies bite

 Teething - Between 3-6 months, puppies lose their baby teeth and grow adult teeth.
 Their gums hurt.
 Biting relieves pressure.
-Everything goes in the mouth because everything might help.
+Everything goes in the mouth because everything might help soothe the discomfort.

 Attention-seeking - You're boring when you're on your phone.
 You're interesting when you yelp and engage with the puppy.
 Biting gets a reaction - even a negative reaction is attention.
 The puppy learns: biting makes the human interesting.